aonchiallach/aonchiallach.github.io/content/posts/capital_notes.md

 _291_ As the capitalist purchases labour power through the workers' wages he owns the labour-power as a commodity, and deploys it as he sees fit; i.e. its application to the dead labour of other products he owns, to imbue their dead labour with living labour to preserve their use-values for sale.

-*2. The Valorisation Process*
+**2. The Valorisation Process**

-_294_ The preservation or use-values can require labour-power to be imbued in a product at a number of different places and times, picking the cotton and spinning the yarn can all be considered as different stages in the same labour process.
+_294_ The preservation of use-values can require labour-power to be imbued in a product at a number of different places and times, picking the cotton and spinning the yarn can all be considered as different stages in the same labour process.

 _296_ In the course of a given labour process, a specific quantity of labour has entered the resultant commodity, but only socially necessary labour time counts towards this value's creation.